VictorSantos12/Kotlin/README.md

         println("sum of $a and $b is ${a + b}")
     }

 Por padrão, todas as funções em Kotlin possuem um tipo Unit.
-Em alternativa, também é possível omitir o tipo inferido a função:
+Logo, é possível omitir o tipo inferido a função:

     fun printSum(a: Int, b: Int) {
         println("sum of $a and $b is ${a + b}")